danielecook/Awesome-Bioinformatics/README.md

 * [Bioinformatics Curriculum Guidelines: Toward a Definition of Core Competencies](http://www.ploscompbiol.org/article/info:doi%2F10.1371%2Fjournal.pcbi.1003496)
 * [Top N Reasons To Do A Ph.D. or Post-Doc in Bioinformatics/Computational Biology](http://caseybergman.wordpress.com/2012/07/31/top-n-reasons-to-do-a-ph-d-or-post-doc-in-bioinformaticscomputational-biology/)
 * [A 10-Step Guide to Party Conversation For Bioinformaticians](http://genomebiology.biomedcentral.com/articles/10.1186/gb-2013-14-1-104) - Here is a step-by-step guide on how to convey concepts to people not involved in the field when asked the question: 'So, what do you do?'
+* [A History Of Bioinformatics (In The Year 2039)](http://video.open-bio.org/video/1/a-history-of-bioinformatics-in-the-year-2039) - A talk by C. Titus Brown on his take of looking back at bioinformatics from the year 2039.
+His notes for this talk can be found [here](http://ivory.idyll.org/blog/2014-bosc-keynote.html).
+* [A farewell to bioinformatics](http://madhadron.com/posts/2012-03-26-a-farewell-to-bioinformatics.html) - A critical view of the state of bioinformatics.

 ### Sequencing